LP2X0X/PROGRAMMING/Web Dev/5 - React/5.5 - Effect and Data Fetching/5.5.3 - Notes/useEffect run twice in Strict Mode example.md

 |Timer decreases too fast|Multiple intervals created by Strict Mode|
 |Why multiple intervals?|You didn’t clear the old one (`clearInterval`)|
 |Fix|Always return a cleanup function from your `useEffect`|

----

-Would you like me to show a simple **console log timeline** example that visually shows how multiple intervals overlap without cleanup?